XplayzHD/mc-server/README.md

 The steps below are the steps I followed to setup up the operating system, backups, and start the server.

+> You will need sudo privileges to download the following files and enable the startup service.

 1. Go to [ubuntu.com/download/raspberry-pi](https://ubuntu.com/download/raspberry-pi) to download Ubuntu Server 64-bit and put the image on the microSD card.
 The version I used is 19.10.1.
 The instructions for imaging the SD card are provided on the page, but those instructions didn't seem to work for me.
 Instead, I used (and recommend) [BalenaEtcher](https://www.balena.io/etcher/) to write the image to the SD card.

 2. Connect the SD card, display, and keyboard to the Pi.
 Connect an ethernet cable to the back of the modem, or router.
 Finally, connect power.
 One of the power lights will be red whilst the other blinks green periodically (signifiying that it is reading the SD card).